couchbaselabs/fuego/README.md

     use that to construct the postings.

-    for each doc in the batch...
+    for each doc in the batch, also maintain any new FieldRows (global).

-      maintain any new FieldRows (global)
+    Add the posting rows, stored rows, docId lookup rows, and deletions from previous segments.

-      increment a recId, starting from 1, so "segId:recId" is unique
+The format of important KV rows looks like...

     postings
       postings:field4:'lazy'-segId:recIds -> [recId1, recId2, recId3]
       postings:field4:'lazy'-segId:fieldNorms -> [0, 1, 2]
       postings:field4:'lazy'-segId:positions -> [[], [], []]

         note that an iterator can Next() through all of the postings columns quickly.

     stored fields
       stored:batch0xffffc-recId1:field0:arrayPositions -> "typ:user1234" // The docId.
       stored:batch0xffffc-recId1:field1:arrayPositions -> "typ:john@email.com"

         note that an iterator can Next() through all of the stored fields of a record quickly.

     docId lookups // Newer segId's appear first since segId's grow downwards. docId:user1234(0x00)batch0xffffc -> recId1
       docId:user1234(0x00)batch0xffffe -> recId1

         note that an iterator can find the most recent batch for a docId and Next() through a docId's history quickly.

     deletions // Need this to be able to efficiently ignore obsoleted recId's in postings deletion:batch0xffffe-recId1 -> nil

     counts
       countBatchDeletions:batch0xffffe -> 1
       countBatchSize:batch0xffffe -> 1000

-asynchronous GC's of key-val's
+Asynchronous GC's of KV rows...

     that represent outdated batches and records.

     scan the counts to see which batches might have the most garbage?